 Grants and contributions receivable with due dates extending beyond one year are discounted using Treasury bill rates for similar term investments.
-The applicable rate at June 30, 2023 was 5.430%.
+The applicable rate at June 30, 2024 and 2023 was 5.07% and 5.43%, respectively.
 Amortization of the discount is reported in the Statement of Activities as income.
 There is no allowance for doubtful grants and contributions.